 If you are moving in with a roommate, it's a good idea to bring them by the house for your parents to meet so they at least will know what sort of company you'll be in.

-Understanding Your Parents' View
+10. Try to Understand Your Parents' View

 Make an effort to alleviate their fears by having a plan and thinking things over before you act on your decision.
 Be sure to let them know that you still love them and they're welcome to come by and visit.